ExpediaGroup/housekeeping/README.md

 ```

 Notes:
+* Some users have seen issues using the MySQL driver on AWS Aurora.
+[AWS recommends](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Connecting.html) to use the MariaDB driver for those use cases.
 * To use MySQL and similar database systems, the schema specified in the configuration needs to exist, as the value for `housekeeping.data-source.url` needs to be a valid URI.
-* Because Housekeeping is built in Java 7, it would be safe to use the latest MariaDB jar for Java 7 support, `mariadb-java-client-1.8.0.jar`.

 Houseekeping can also be set up to use the default database engine (H2) and schema: